 - Take every opportunity to speak for the arts, both publicly and individually.

-The most compelling messages are those that are a balance of narrative and passion.
-The narrative should include facts and figures and specific “real life” examples from the elected official’s community.
+The most compelling messages are those that are a balance of fact and story.
+Use “real life” examples from the elected official’s community.
 Before you can create a strong message to deliver in writing or in person, you need to consider who you are trying to convince.
 Learn as much as you can about their professional and personal life.
 Use words and language appropriate to the person, and think of your work as persuasion for the greater good.
 When you meet, show a genuine interest in their arts experiences or those of their family.

 There are five topics that tend to be the most used when building a case for the arts.
 It’s your choice, and you will tailor your message to where you live and the circumstances of your community.
 The five issues that make a strong case for the arts and are important topics to government are: